 Free up your team's resources

-Run on-demand and scheduled migrations between MongoDB and SQL remotely using your existing Windows and Linux server.
+Connect to your existing on-prem or cloud-hosted SQL and MongoDB databases and schedule migrations on your Windows or Linux server.
 Save local resources for essential tasks.
 Let Server 3T do the hard work, twenty-four seven, and skip the queue by choosing multiple cores.

 Stop duplicating work